As a dog age, so does their needs.

 But there are also things you can do yourself in order to give your senior dog the best conditions.

 Dogs are all about body language and they can understand your signals even better than you often can yourself.
-As your dog’s sight and hearing deteriorate, he will start to depend more and more on your body language.
+As your dog’s sight and hearing deteriorate, he/she will start to depend more and more on your body language.

 “Come on buddy, keep up”